perrutquist/Structured.jl/README.md

 The Large Language Model (LLM) will see the names of the user created `struct` types that are used, as well as their field names, and docstrings.

 Individual fields can have docstrings, if the type itself has one.
+(As in the example below.)

-It is often best to create entirely new types for use with structured output, rather than using `NamedTuple` or re-using existing types that may have names, field names, and docstrings that might be less helpful to the LLM.
+It is usually best to create entirely new types for use with structured output, rather than re-using existing types that may have names, field names, and docstrings that might be less helpful to the LLM.

 ## Supported Types